-hite? faded away.
+Colour photography was very popular in the 1960s but then faded away.
 In the elite ranks of documentary photography nothing beats a black-and-white photo.
 I had already gone against the grain in my album La France [de Raymond Depardon] by working in colour and shooting with a field camera.
 Colour reveals shades of meaning, it lends itself to travel photography in general and to Africa in particular, as I saw once again in my trek, from the dazzling lights of Ethiopia to the charming palm groves of Chad.
 Whence the name of the exhibition: Un moment si doux.